 PPO vs HMO

 You may remember HMOs and PPOs from when you signed up for employer health coverage and trying to spot the differences.
 Now it’s time to enroll into Medicare and those pesky abbreviations are popping up again.
 Both are plans designed to administer Medicare Parts A and B under the Advantage Plan program, but what’s the difference between the two?
 Is one better than the other?

 HMO stands for Health Maintenance Organization.
 Medicare Advantage HMOs are traditionally more restrictive than their PPO counterpart.
 HMOs require that you choose a Primary Care Physician within their network at the start of your plan.
 This Primary Care Physician is the individual who coordinates your care.
 This includes any referrals to specialists that you need, as HMO plans require a referral to see a specialist.
-HMO beneficiaries are also limited to In-Network physicians and facilities that are usually local.
-Any services provided Out-of-Network are not covered by the plan and will be 100% out of pocket.
+HMO beneficiaries are also limited to In-Network physicians and facilities that are usually local, excepting Out of Network emergency and urgent care will be covered .

 While HMOs are less flexible, they do typically provide lower costs in terms of premium and out of pocket expenses.

 PPO, or Preferred Provider Organization, plans offer beneficiaries much more freedom.
 PPOs do not require you to choose a Primary Care Physician and visits to Specialists do not require referrals.

 A central feature of the PPO is its network of providers.
 As long as you see a provider that is In-Network, you will pay copays, coinsurances, and other costs at the In-Network Rate.
 Unlike the HMO, PPO beneficiaries have the ability to visit any provider, even those Out-of-Network.
 If someone chooses to visit an Out-of-Network provider, they will pay the Out-of-Network rate for copays, coinsurances, and other costs, which is much higher than In-Network rates.